PratimaAI/agile-project-acit4410/Report_Writing.md

 **Step 4:** Connecting to the User Interface and Checking Status Access the Grafana dashboard on port 3000:

 I ensured port 3000 is open in Access and Security.
-Then I Logged in with the default username "admin" and the newly set password.
+Then I Logged in with the default username "admin" and the newly set password [1].

 ![Alt text](screenshots/Grafana_Working.png)